MarcelBruckner-TUMProjects/OpenDRIVE/README.md

 # Setup

-Before running any code you have to download the OpenDRIVE V1.4 standard by _VIRES Simulationstechnologie GmbH_ and use the XSD schema to generate c++ data bindings.
+Before running any code, you have to download an OpenDRIVE standard.
+We then generate C++ data bindings for the XSD files.

-To make this process easier there is the `extern/standard/bootstrap.sh` script.
-You have to run it from within the `extern/standard` directory and follow the instructions to download and generate the data bindings.
+For instructions and convenience scripts see:

+- OpenDRIVE 1.4: `extern/opendrive_1_4/bootstrap.sh`
+- OpenDRIVE 1.6: `extern/opendrive_1_6/bootstrap.sh`

 ***